 You should also consider things like investment at this point in time, and it may be worth talking to an advisor.

 Review your processes and IT infrastructure

-You may also need to make some more obvious changes, like switching to a different web hosting plan, perhaps using the cloud, if your website is now receiving more traffic than it can cope with with its current resources.
+You may also need to make some more obvious changes, like switching to a different web hosting plan, perhaps using the cloud.
+If your website is now receiving more traffic than it can cope with its current resources need to be upgraded.

 Analyse how you got here!

-If you are undergoing growth, it isn’t all about putting out fires and scaling up your operations – you should also take some time to both celebrate and analyse what you did to produce these great results!
+If you are a growing company, it isn’t all about putting out fires and scaling up your operations.
+You should also take some time to both celebrate and analyse what you did to produce these great results!